“A massive decarbonisation of the hotel sector is needed”

 Decarbonising hotels is a central element of this strategy.
 How can it be implemented?

-Jean-Baptiste Raphanaud: We face a major challenge in this area: in view of the regulatory deadlines in the coming decades, we need to carry out this decarbonisation on a massive scale, across a large number of assets.
-This implies forward planning which, in addition to a dynamic of continuous efforts within the hotels, must include ‘stages’ such as the installation of a heat pump or the renovation of the building.
-By 2030, these efforts will make it possible to achieve the targets set by Covivio for its hotels in Europe, namely a 70% reduction in CO2 emissions (in carbon intensity per m²) compared with 2010.
+Sophie Gautier: We face a major challenge: we need to carry out this decarbonisation on a massive scale, across a large number of assets.
+This requires planning which, in addition to a dynamic of continuous efforts within the hotels, must include ‘stages’ such as the installation of a heat pump or the overall renovation of the building.

 Does the importance of decarbonisation mean that asset management tasks are changing?